stellecodes/tp/docs/index.md

 **ClassConnect** is a **desktop application for managing contact details** —
 built especially for **private tutors** who prefer a fast, efficient **Command Line Interface (CLI)** while still enjoying the clarity of a **Graphical User Interface (GUI)**.

 ClassConnect goes beyond a simple address book.
-It’s designed for tutors who teach multiple small groups or individual students across different levels (e.g. *Primary 5*, *Secondary 3*, *JC2*), and who rely on clear communication with both students and parents.
+It’s designed for tutors who teach multiple small groups or individual students across different levels (e.g. *Primary5*, *Secondary3*, *JC2*), and who rely on clear communication with both students and parents.

 ---